Plan Your Estate For Yourself & Those You Love

 - A financial power of attorney: A trusted person you designate to handle your financial affairs if you become incapacitated.
 This person can access your financial assets, pay bills on your behalf and make important property decisions.

-- One or more trusts: These legal instruments are highly effective ways to pass on your assets in the manner of your choosing.
+- Trusts: These legal instruments are highly effective ways to pass on your assets in the manner of your choosing.
 They can be custom designed for just about every purpose.
 We discuss special needs trusts in greater detail below.

 - Continuing tutorship: This instrument will allow you to continue to care for your child with disabilities after the child becomes an adult.